claire-ship-it/my-airtable-app/src/Scope.md

 3. Implement user authentication and role-based access control.
 4. Create a backend API to handle data processing and caching.
 5. Implement real-time data updates using webhooks or polling.
+6. Enhance the TimeframeSelector to allow for custom date ranges.
+7. Optimize performance for larger datasets.